MorgothCreator/mSdk/SDK_Probe_AM335x/BBB_Tesr_GCC_1/README.md

 8) PIO OUT onboard Leds 0, 1, 2 and 3.
 9) PIO IN five buttons if LCD 3 cape is present.
 6) LCD and HDMI interface:
-	BeagleBone Expansion 320x240 3.5 inch display with touchscreen (autodetected by software) if LCD 3 cape is present.
+	-BeagleBone Expansion 320x240 3.5 inch display with touchscreen (autodetected by software) if LCD 3 cape is present.

-	BeagleBone Expansion 800x480 7inch display with capacitive touchscreen (autodetected by software throught ft5x06 circuitry).
+	-BeagleBone Expansion 800x480 7inch display with capacitive touchscreen (autodetected by software throught ft5x06 circuitry).

-	If last two displays has not been detected the software initiate the LCD controler for one of two presetted HDMI settings.
+	-If last two displays has not been detected the software initiate the LCD controler for one of two presetted HDMI settings.

 7) Test some GUY libraryes integrated in a sizeable window like:
 	-Button.
 	-CheckBox.